 Patrons may obtain a Rockbridge Regional Library System (RRLS) card at no charge by providing identification showing current address.
-The card may be used at any RRLS branch facility and the bookmobile.
+The card may be used at any RRLS branch including the bookmobile.

-Overdue materials will accumulate fines beginning from the first day overdue.
-Patrons will be charged the replacement cost for each lost item.
+Patrons will be charged the replacement cost for each lost or damaged item.
 Parents or guardians are responsible for the charges on the cards of children.

-Interlibrary loans for items outside RRLS are available to all patrons for print materials only.
+Interlibrary loans (ILLs) for items outside RRLS are available to all patrons for print materials only.
 Fees may apply.
-Overdue fines apply and will be charged accordingly.
+Overdue fines apply to ILLs and will be charged accordingly.